javascript function help please.

 document.getElementById(id).style.visibility="visible";

-I should warn you that I'm a java programmer by training and that this explanation represents my best understanding of using javascript to access the DOM.
-I have a lot of experience with Object-Oriented Programming, but I have no formal training in javascript.
+I should warn you that I'm a java programmer by training and that this explanation represents my best understanding of using JavaScript to access the DOM.
+I have a lot of experience with Object-Oriented Programming, but I have no formal training in JavaScript.
 With that caveat in mind...

-When used client-side with web browsers, javascript can be thought of as a language that "exposes the functionality of the browser."
+When used client-side with web browsers, JavaScript can be thought of as a language that "exposes the functionality of the browser."
 This means that the browser's internal model of a webpage document can be accessed and manipulated by the web programmer using an interface known as the Document Object Model.

 The DOM is a W3C specification for accessing the content of HTML documents.
 To manipulate something like an image or a header we need to have a way to refer to the element (an object reference), so we can access its properties like styles. getElementById is a method - basically a function - that returns an object reference to the element whose id is specified.
 We can then use the object reference to set the element's properties directly.